 East Suffolk District Council operates a wheeled bin recycling and refuse collection service, giving residents alternate fortnightly collections of recyclable materials and household refuse that cannot be recycled.

-Households have two wheeled bins (in addition to an optionally paid for green/brown bin for garden and food waste - see garden and food waste).
+Households have two wheeled bins (in addition to an optionally paid for green/brown bin for garden waste).

 - The blue lidded bin is for recyclable material and should be put out for emptying (along with your optional green/brown bin) on your collection day in each recycling week